 Orlando Urbanized Area Air Quality Implementation Plan and current air quality monitoring.
 The air quality emissions inventory, last prepared in 1998, was updated in 2003 to update the sources of the area's air quality problems.
 The MetroPlan Orlando Board and subsidiary committees were briefed on numerous occasions during FY 2006/2007 on the status of the air quality in this area.
-Also, the Air Quality Contingency Plan was prepared.
+Also, work began on the development of the Contingency Plan.
 Among the measures analyzed by UCF have been the use of bio-fuels, replacement of lawn equipment and vehicle inspection/maintenance programs.